 His first major decision came when the head of the Middle School left CHA days after the Keators landed in Philadelphia.
-To replace him, he tapped

-Tom Northrup, by 1972 the chairman of the Social Studies Department and still varsity basketball coach.
+To replace him, he tapped Tom Northrup, by 1972 the chairman of the Social Studies Department and still varsity basketball coach.
 Prior to Keator's arrival Science Department Chairman Owen A. Boyer had been named head of the Senior School.
-Keator promoted David W. Hoyler to chair the Science Department.
+Keator promoted David W. Hoyler to chair the ended the tradition that only men would teach in the Senior School.
+Throughout the Kingsley and Saltonstall years, the headmaster served as college counselor.
+(Kingsley wrote all his recommendations in long hand.)
+But as the headmaster's responsibilities became increasingly complex and colleges more demanding it became apparent that a full-time college counselor would make the admissions process better.